Spider silk: Adhesive

 Silk fibre is a two-compound pyriform secretion, spun into patterns (called "attachment discs") using a minimum of silk substrate.
 The pyriform threads polymerise under ambient conditions, become functional immediately, and are usable indefinitely, remaining biodegradable, versatile and compatible with other materials in the environment.
 The adhesive and durability properties of the attachment disc are controlled by functions within the spinnerets.
 Some adhesive properties of the silk resemble glue, consisting of microfibrils and lipid enclosures.

 Uses

 All spiders produce silks, and a single spider can produce up to seven different types of silk for different uses.
 This is in contrast to insect silks, where an individual usually only produces a single type.
 Spiders use silks in many ways, in accord with the silk's properties.
-As spiders have evolved, so has their silks' complexity and uses, for example from primitive tube webs 300–400 million years ago to complex orb webs 110 million years ago.
+As spiders have evolved, so have their silks' complexity and uses, for example from primitive tube webs 300–400 million years ago to complex orb webs 110 million years ago.